View Walter Mourey's Obituary on fltimes.com and share memories

 He is survived by his devoted wife of 74 years, Ellen; son, Nathan "Nate" (wife, Joann, deceased); daughter, Barbara Mourey Jackson (husband William, deceased); ten grandchildren; several great-grandchildren; and many great-great-grandchildren as well.

-Bud is predeceased by his brother, Clair "Curly" Mourey; and his son, Walter "Skip" Mourey Jr.
+Bud was predeceased by his brother, Clair "Curly" Mourey; and his son, Walter "Skip" Mourey Jr.